 Insights Discovery was founded in 1993 in Scotland by the company's current CEO, Andy Lothian, and his father, Andi Lothian.
 A nontraditional authority on human psychology yet a consummate entrepreneur, Andi Lothian began his career as a successful music agent, and in the 1960s he promoted and toured with the Beatles.
 In an interview at the Caird Hall Beatles' concert, Lothian coined the term "Beatlemania," which later appeared in headlines of major newspapers such as The Daily Mail.
 This helped launch his first company: Lothian Theatrical Agencies.

 Lothian continued a long career as an entrepreneur -- after founding Lothian Theatrical, Lothian went on to found a financial services and insurance organization, Lothian Insurance Brokers.
 Finally, in 1993, he went into business with his son Andy, with whom he founded Insights Discovery.
 Andi claims his interest in Jung and Jacobi theory led to the new business' creation.
-As a side note, the Myers-Briggs Type Indicator from mother-daughter duo Katharine Cook Briggs and Isabel Briggs Myers is also based on the conceptual theory proposed by Carl Jung.
+As a side note, the Myers-Briggs personality test from mother-daughter duo Katharine Cook Briggs and Isabel Briggs Myers is also based on the conceptual theory proposed by Carl Jung.

 - Cool Blue: cautious, precise, deliberate, questioning, formal